AndrewStaus/ML-Genetic-Breakout/README.md

   <li>Do Nothing</li>
   </ul>

-  For each game clock cycle (frame) the network is given the input and makes a decision what action to take.
+  For each game clock cycle (frame) the agent is given the input and makes a decision what action to take.
 Softmax activation ensures that conflicting actions are not possible.
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/94034810/141257678-e6b6cb6b-b2c1-42d9-8c1f-a0553a5821b3.png">